 The theory of the Information Society considers the information and media as the primary sources of social development.
 It prioritizes knowledge and its applications.
-The term "knowledge economy" was introduced in the 1960s to describe a transition from traditional economies to ones where the production, dissemination, and use of knowledge are very significant, nowadays the term "knowledge economy" is often used (Drucker, 1969; Grant, 1993; Romer, 2001; Snellman and Powell, 2004).
-We have now progressed from the knowledge-based economy to the knowledge-driven economy.
+The term "knowledge economy" was introduced in the 1960s to describe a transition from traditional economies to ones where the production, dissemination, and use of knowledge are very significant, nowadays the term "knowledge economy" is often used (Drucker 1969; Grant 1993; Romer 2001; Snellman and Powell 2004).
+We have now progressed from the knowledgebased economy to the knowledge-driven economy.
 Moreover, it can be accumulated in a powerful system of national and international resources, paying its way many times and bringing profit.
-The term "innovation economy" is also used to describe a new form of economic organization that highlights a special role of knowledge and innovation, primarily scientific knowledge (Davenport, Leibold, and Voelpel, 2006; Nevel et al, 2009).
+The term "innovation economy" is also used to describe a new form of economic organization that highlights a special role of knowledge and innovation, primarily scientific knowledge (Davenport, Leibold, and Voelpel 2006; Nevel et al. 2009).
 Andreeva, Garanina and Ryzhko (2015, p.
 2) insist that the ability to manage the company's intangible assets - intellectual capital - is one of the core competencies of the company in today's economy.
 Such assets may generate up to 50% of the market value of the company.
-According to (Roos and Roos, 1997, p.
+According to (Roos and Roos 1997, p.
 415) Intellectual capital is the sum of the "hidden" assets of the company not fully captured on the balance sheet, and thus includes both what is in the heads of organizational members, and what is left in the company when they leave.
-Intellectual capital can be divided into three main elements: human capital, relationship capital, and organizational (structural) capital (Volkov and Garanina, 2007, p.
+Intellectual capital can be divided into three main elements: human capital, relationship capital, and organizational (structural) capital (Volkov and Garanina 2007, p.
 87).

-Intellectual capital is the most important source for sustainable competitive advantages of companies (Inkinen, Kianto and Vanhala, 2015).
-Therefore, nowadays, the focus on supporting knowledge workers is very significant and on the first place, there is a need to support the knowledge intensive process - processes of reasonable and right decision-making.
-These processes can be improved by implementation of case management that allows of reducing the cost of gathering and disseminating knowledge.
-The contribution of adaptive (advanced) case management (ACM) to innovation has been achieved most notably by reducing transaction costs between companies and other actors, especially in areas such as information search, saving, analysis, and sharing.
-Case management is the management of long-lived collaborative processes that coordinate knowledge, content, correspondence and resources to progress a case to achieve a particular goal; where the path of execution cannot be predetermined in advance of execution; where human judgment is required to determine how the end goal can be achieved; and where the state of a case can be altered by external out-of-band events (White M., 2009).
-Case management is vital to the successful work of many companies, and is considered as an important factor to supporting knowledge intensive process.
+Knowledge management (KM) practices can be conceptualized as the set of management activities that enable the firm to deliver value from its knowledge-based assets (Inkinen, Kianto and Vanhala 2015, p.
+433).
+Figure 1 shows the using of knowledge management practices in Russian companies.
+Intellectual capital is the most important source for sustainable competitive advantages of companies.
+So, nowadays, the focus on supporting knowledge workers is very significant and on the first place there is a need to support the knowledge intensive processes - processes of reasonable and right decision making.
+These processes can be improved by implementation of Case Management that allows of reducing the cost of gathering and disseminating knowledge.
+The contribution of Adaptive (advanced) Case Management (ACM) to innovation has been achieved most notably by reducing transaction costs between companies and other actors, especially in areas such as information search, saving, analysis, and sharing.